SathyaBhat/sathyasays.com/content/posts/2009-06-12-how-to-fix-the-buggy-intel-driver-in-jaunty.md

 But it was so queer that when rhythmbox (may be others too; i dont know) starts playing (not just open but playing) videos work!
 But i dont think video players should be dependent on music players.

-So what worked for me was I rolledback to intrepid&#8217;s version (2.4) version of xserver-xorg-video-intel.
+So what worked for me was I rolledback to intrepid's version (2.4) version of xserver-xorg-video-intel.
 Now no problems videos play and compiz is enabled.

 [Click here][1] to find out how to revert to the 2.4 version.